Sunday 5th June 2016

 Saturday 4th June 2016

-I had planned a walk up these two Munros, Mayar and Driesh, three years ago and I had wanted to climb them for many years before that.
-Three years ago, I didn’t plan enough time for the ascent so despite walking all the way to Glen Doll at the foot of the mountains, I left the valley the following morning without climbing either Munro.
-This time I planned an extra day so after arriving in Glen Doll the evening before this walk I had a whole day to climb the mountains before I was planned to leave.
-As always when walking, the weather is a key figure in its success, but I was really lucky during this holiday with some amazingly good weather with hardly any rain and bright sunshine almost every day.
+I had planned a walk up these two Munros, Mayar and Driesh, three years ago and I had wanted to climb them for many years before that, but I didn’t plan enough time then for the ascent so despite walking all the way to Glen Doll, at the foot of the mountains, I left the valley the following morning without climbing either Munro.
+This time I planned an extra day so after arriving in Glen Doll the evening before this walk I had a whole day to climb the mountains before I planned to leave.
+As always when walking, the weather is a key figure in its success, but I was really lucky during this holiday with some amazingly good weather, hardly any rain and bright sunshine almost every day.
 That changed two days before this walk when it clouded over Thursday lunchtime, however these started to clear when I reached Glen Doll so that by the time I got up for this walk I had blue skies and the promise of a great day.
-When you plan a walk on a particular day months in advance you never know what weather you are going to get (especially in Scotland), so it was a great relief to get brilliant weather for a walk that I had been looking forward to for so many years.
+When you plan a walk on a particular day months in advance you never know what weather you will get (especially in Scotland), so it was a great relief for me to get brilliant weather for a walk that I had been looking forward to for many years.

 An awesome sight lay before me of great crags encircling the corrie with a fine waterfall cascading into a stream that meanders delightfully through a beautiful meadow.
 The whole sight of Corrie Fee was awe-inspiring, but I had heard that the nature reserve was also a botanist’s dream with a host of rare, tiny, alpine flowers growing in the corrie, so eagerly I made my way along the path beside the stream and through the delightful meadow that covers the floor of the corrie.
 I wish I could name some of the flowers that I saw growing beside the path, but instead all I could do was gaze at the splendid flowers at my feet while occasionally gazing up at the awesome crags that surrounded me.
 Later the waterfall attracted my eye as I reached the far end of the corrie floor and began to climb the steep terrain on a good path that meanders up the corrie past the waterfall.

-Consequently as I made my way across the col following an old, broken fence I saw many people climbing up the Kilbo Path that was to be my descent route, and so feeling as if I was in the Lake District I made my way along the ridge that connects Mayar with Driesh.
+Consequently as I made my way across the col following an old, broken fence I saw many people climbing the Kilbo Path that was to be my descent route, and so I felt as if I was in the Lake District as I made my way along the ridge that connects Mayar with Driesh.
 After climbing the steep, stony hillside I turned off the path, and away from the crowds, needlessly towards Little Driesh, an insignificant offshoot of the Munro, before headed across the saddle to the summit cairn of the Munro.
-There were stunning views from the top of Driesh and I was in awe of the sight of mountains all around me, which never fails to impress me.
+I had stunning views from the top of Driesh that had me in awe of the sight of mountains all around me, which never fails to impress.
 Before this holiday it had been two years since I’d last been at the top of a Scottish mountain, but until this holiday I hadn’t realised how much I had missed them.
 I was frustrated at not having climbed more mountains before this day so I was determined to make the most of the wonderful weather now.
 I had forsaken Munros for far too long in perhaps the mistaken belief that I prefer long-distance walking, but this holiday was teaching me that I love being at the top of a mountain, especially in good weather such as I had on this holiday.

 Thursday, 14 July 2016